 Strong technology and computer skills.

-Work related travel within the Kane County community.
+Work related travel within the DuPage County community.

-Knowledge of Kane County community resources a plus.
+Knowledge of DuPage County community resources is a plus.

 Qualified applicants should submit cover letter, resume, and references.
 Please visit http://www.family-focus.org/about-us/employment-opportunities for additional information.